 c) be fair to expect the applicant to use.

-The design, construction, maintenance and operation of the proposed structures and activities within the wetland and buffer will minimize soil disturbance and adverse impacts to water quality to the extent workable.
+The design, construction, maintenance, and operation of the proposed structures and activities within the wetland and buffer will minimize soil disturbance and adverse impacts to water quality to the extent workable.

 Mitigation and restoration activities of the area being disturbed will allow for the site to perform the functions of the wetland and buffer to the extent workable.
-Planting of native or naturalized vegetation shall be included as appropriate (See Section 175-60 A. 1. for reference).
+Planting of native or naturalized vegetation shall be included as appropriate.
+(See Section 175-60 A. 1. for reference.)

 The proposed project will not have substantial adverse impacts to rare species and habitat, water quality, aquatic connectivity, and wildlife corridors.